 Applying the Formula Accurately

 It's also important to be mindful of the time frame you're considering.
 The doubling time formula provides an estimate of how long it will take for a population to double, assuming the current growth rate remains constant.
-However, growth rates can change over time, so the doubling time may not be accurate for long-term projections.
+Even so, growth rates can change over time, so the doubling time may not be accurate for long-term projections.

 Interpreting the Results